 Practice & Confidence

-You can also take ESL courses to improve your participation and discussion skills.
+To practice participating in classes, you can take ESL courses to improve your participation and discussion skills.
 Some good options are:

 • ESL 3006 English for Business Interactions